Zixin-Tang/Zixin-Tang.github.io/_pages/about.md

 </p>
 In particular, I am interested in embodied intelligence with a focus on representation learning for multi-modal perception and long-horizon planning via large language models (LLMs):
 + <font color='green'>Representation learning for multi-modal perception</font> How to learn object-generic tokens for prompts?
 And how to learn task-driven representations for efficient skill learning?
 + <font color='green'>Hierarchical embodied planning</font> How to define and decide the granularity of skills?
 How to close the loop between high-level skill sequences and low-level control signals for learning-based skills?
-And how can we solve the “Hand over” problem of skill sequence?
+And how can we solve the 'hand-off problems' of skill sequence?

 Publications